 Artscape features over 150 fine artists, craftspeople and fashion designers, and showcases works in a variety of media, including sculpture and photography.
 But the festival is not only a feast for the eyes—festival-goers will get their fill of a mouthwatering selection of foods prepared by top Baltimore food vendors, like Zeke’s Coffee, Miss Charlotte’s Crab Cakes and food trucks on Charles Street.

-Artscape takes place in the Mount Royal Avenue & Cathedral Street, Charles Street, Bolton Hill, and Station North Arts & Entertainment District neighborhoods.
+Artscape takes place in the Mount Royal Avenue and Cathedral Street, Charles Street, Bolton Hill and Station North Arts and Entertainment District neighborhoods.

 FREE and open to the public!
 Artscape is held outdoors in tents, and inside the neighborhood's premier exhibition spaces and performing arts venues.
 The event is handicapped accessible.

 For more information, check out the Artscape website.